rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-numerical-optimization.md

 To modify our initial loop to enclose maximum area, we need to modify each point in the list so that the loop occupies more and more area.
 However, we want to increase the area _while_ keeping the perimeter fixed.
 To build in this constraint, we will construct a function that depends on both the area and the perimeter.
-The minimum value of this function will give us a list of points that simultaneously maximise the area pin the perimeter.
+The minimum value of this function will give us a list of points that simultaneously maximise the area and pin the perimeter.
 That function is the
 following:

 $$